Shropshire Climate Action

 Many Shropshire farmers are pioneering new methods of agricultural production and the industry as a whole has committed to achieve a net zero carbon future.
 The climate crisis will test our food supply chains and there will be a need to build local food resilience and local food networks.

-SSCA does not want to duplicate what is already happening, but to lend support, share best practice and be an advocate for positive change.
-We do this in collaborative partnerships, as active members of:
+SCA wants to lend support, share best practice and be an advocate for positive change.

 -